-Every single project is different, so this will at best be an estimate, but I try to make $70/hour for specialized time and $35/hour for passive time.
+Every single project is different, so this will at best be an estimate, but I try to make $125/hour for specialized time and $55/hour for passive time.
 Passive time includes sourcing materials, research, driving, etc. All of this is stuff that any client could in theory do.
-Yes, it would take them longer because they don’t know what to look for or where to start, and they would probably mess up a million times along the way like I have before, but in theory there is no expertise involved in this time specifically.
+Yes, it would take them longer because they don’t know what to look for or where to start, and they would probably mess up a million times along the way, but in theory there is no expertise involved in this time specifically.

 Specialized time includes all things that an average person can’t do, such as calligraphy, design, painting, sketching, etc. To acquire all of these skills has taken years of time, money, study, practice, and yes, to some extent, talent, that other people do not have.
 It also includes the knowledge of what paper terms mean, what fonts have the right look that you want, what size papers fit in what size envelopes, what colors are tough to print, and how to make them work anyway.
 I get asked almost every day if we can just switch the colors on something, and have to say “Yes, but a simple color switch here will affect x, y, and z other items and therefore your cost/production time/etc. will change xx amount as well”.

 This is why designers, artists, and calligraphers are hired in the first place – because we have specialized knowledge that the everyday consumer does not.
-The $500 design fee allows me about 5 hours of specialized time and about 4 hours of passive time.
-This works for me at this moment in time, but I definitely do lose money on some suites that have a lot of revisions or more specialized requirements (I allow for unlimited revisions, but charge for complete design overhauls past 2).
-This fee is expected to go up at least 25% this year.
+The $1,000 design fee allows me about 5 hours of specialized time and about 4 hours of passive time.
+This works for me at this moment in time, but in the past I’ve lost money on some suites that have a lot of revisions or more specialized requirements.

 There are also plenty of practical, legitimate ways to bring these costs down.
 Paper choices, color choices, print methods, and quantities are all things that I can make work more in your favor if you are willing to accommodate.
-I think this would be a great topic for a blog post next month, but try to remember that there is usually no “built in” room for sales or discounts with custom artwork and stationery.
+Try to remember that there is usually no “built in” room for sales or discounts with custom artwork and stationery.
 Any amount that we take off is a direct hit to our own pocket, not like at Target where a 10% discount can be absorbed through a few hundred thousand other channels.
-The truth is that even typing this out has made me want to charge more, although people already tell me every single day that the proposals are too high, and “if we could just get it down about $400…”.

 Paper is one of those areas, in contrast to photography or food, where we don’t often spend any money or attention until we are planning a wedding, so you have no frame of reference to judge from.
 I am bombarded with places like Wedding Wire, The Knot, and other websites telling you that the average invitation cost for “high spenders” is $1,000, and then sent beautiful pins on Pinterest as inspiration that could not possibly be created for less than $25-30 apiece, but with that $1,000 budget in mind.
 This is confusing and frustrating not only for me and fellow designers, but also for couples who can’t figure out where that money is going, and who keep seeing references to “greedy” wedding vendors charging too much – which is exactly why I felt compelled to write this post.